-As Métis people we have the right and responsibility to care for and support the safety and wellbeing of Métis children, youth and families.
-As a Métis child and family services agency, we aspire to continue our Nation’s legacy of being self-sufficient and resilient by:
+As Metis people we have the right and responsibility to care for and support the safety and wellbeing of Metis children, youth and families.
+As a Metis child and family services agency, we will continue our Nation’s resilient legacy as we:

-- Working respectfully with all levels of government to promote strong, healthy Métis children, youth and families;
+- Work respectfully with all levels of government to promote strong, healthy Metis children, youth and families;

-- Offering family programming and child safety services that are embedded in and delivered with love, compassion, respect;
+- Offer family programming and child safety services that are embedded in and delivered with love, compassion, respect;

-- Ensuring these services are consistent with Métis traditions, values and ways of caring for and honouring one another;
+- Ensure services are consistent with Metis traditions, values and ways of caring for and honouring one another;

-- Cultivating and nurturing a sense of belonging to one’s Métis community and cultural identity;
+- Cultivate and nurture a sense of belonging to one’s Metis community and cultural identity;

-- Promoting and demonstrating reconciliation in Métis child and family services.
+- Promote and demonstrate reconciliation in Metis child and family services.